barneydesmond/blog/_posts/2013-08-15-into-the-wasteland.markdown

 There's an uncomfortable tension between my immediate surroundings in the car and The Outside.
 I've got food, water, and reception on my smartphone, yet I feel profoundly alone and vulnerable the moment I step out of the car.
 A hot wind buffets my face and I duck back inside to consider my options.

+I don't really know how big this place is and I can't put down the disquiet in my gut.
+I decide to grab most of my stuff from the car in case...
+God knows what happens to the car while I'm away, and I might need something.
+It's about 8 kilos of camera gear and assorted provisions in my pack.
+The primitive part of my brain tells me I should stick low and try to stay out of sight.

+I shouldn't be here, noone is.
+Car's locked?
+Locked.
+Check again and swallow hard.
+Put the feelings down, clench every muscle in my torso and swing my legs over the low fence adjoining the next carpark.

 {% insert_image 20130815-011-IMGP0636.jpg %}
 Caption: Carpark barriers at supermarket